 Two of the more popular cash back credit cards are the Chase Freedom® and Discover it® cards.
 Their cash back programs are so similar that consumers like you can be at a loss when it comes to picking the better one.

-The card with the most winning categories is named the better cash back credit card.
+We compared the Discover it® vs. Chase Freedom® across categories to determine which is the better cash back credit card.

 - Discover it®: 5% cash back in categories that change every 3 months on up to a limit in combined purchases in these categories when you sign up (usually $1,500 in combined purchases); 1% cash back on all other purchases

 From year to year, we’ve seen the categories change on these two cash back cards.
 There's no guarantee that the exact same 5% cash back categories will show up every year.

 However, many categories do tend to show up year over year.
 To make things even better, the 5% cash back categories are actually very sensible for their respective quarters (e.g., home improvement during late spring/early summer months).
 They don't try to get sneaky by posting inappropriate 5% cash back categories for the season (such as “get 5% cash back at amusement parks from October through December”) to minimize the bonus cash back that they’d have to hand out.

 The cash back limits is also a concern.
 Both cards will cap how much bonus cash back you can earn in a particular quarter.
 For Chase Freedom®, it has always been $1,500 in combined spending on those 5 % cash back categories (1% thereafter).
 For Discover it®, we’ve seen the quarterly limits change, but it has stayed steadily at $1,500 in combined spending on the bonus cash back categories (1% thereafter) in the past year, just like Chase Freedom®.

 Since the cash back programs of the two cards are so similar with no clear edge from either card, we're calling it a tie.